 Discrimination in federal employment based on gender identity or sexual orientation is prohibited by Executive Order.
-Courts, the Justice Department, and the Equal Employment Opportunity Commission (EEOC) have also agreed that anti-LGBT discrimination violates federal sex discrimination laws.
+Numerous courts and the Equal Employment Opportunity Commission (EEOC) have also agreed that anti-LGBT discrimination violates federal sex discrimination laws.

 You have the right to be treated with respect and not be harassed.

 Gender-based harassment is unlawful and against federal employment policy when it is severe and pervasive and the agency does not take reasonable steps to stop it.
 Jokes or derogatory comments about transgender people or intrusive, disrespectful personal questions constitute harassment, and supervisors should take steps to stop it.

 You have the right to transition at work.